 After you have planned all the dinners for the week, don’t forget about the things you need to pack lunches, items for your pets, cleaning products, and laundry detergent.
 As we as your hair care products and toilet paper.
 The last thing you want to do is have to go back to the store to pick this stuff up!

 It’s time to post the Meal Plan on the fridge for all to see!
-By doing this your kid’s will never ask you what’s for dinner again! (okay they will, but direct them to the list to look).
-Posting it also gives you a reminder of what to get out and what you planned, so you know longer have to stand in front of the freezer wondering, “What on earth should I make tonight?”
+By doing this your kids will never ask you what’s for dinner again! (okay they will, but direct them to the list to look).
+Posting it also gives you a reminder of what to get out and what you planned, so you know longer have to stand in front of the freezer wondering what on earth you will make for dinner tonight.

 Michele is a Family Life Educator.
 She is a mom to 5 kids and loves helping others strengthen their families!
 When she is not blogging she is spending time with her family and running around drinking Diet Coke trying to get everything done!